MWATelescope/mwa_trigger/README.txt

   script when a VOEvent is received.
 You can run multiple instances of the comet broker at the same time, pointing at different higher-level brokers, and all will use push_voevent.py to pass events on to a single instance of voevent_handler.py.
 You may want to use a different IVO or broker.

+  If you are only pushing static XML files for testing, you won't need the Twisted or Comet packages installed.

 - You can send a test trigger by doing something like: